HISTORICAL LANDMARKS: THE LEGACY TRAIL

-Gabaldon Buildings are marvelous vestige of the war years.
+Gabaldon buildings are marvelous vestiges of the war years.
 Built in 1922, they survived the havoc brought by the war.
-At the Bayambang Central School, there is the Old Home Economics Building and the elementary School Building.
+At the Bayambang Central School, there is the Old Home Economics Building and the Elementary School Building, which was damaged by fire.
 At the PSU Bayambang Campus, there are two: the Main Building and Elementary Laboratory School Building.

-While one of the Gabaldon Buildings at the Bayambang Central School was gutted by fire, it remains to be a historical landmark because its corridors which remain intact used to be the hallways where most Bayambangueños traversed in their elementary schooling.
+While one of the Gabaldon buildings at the Bayambang Central School was gutted by fire, it remains to be a historical landmark because its corridors, which remain intact, used to be the hallways that most Bayambangueños traversed in their elementary schooling.

-Once instance of how miraculous the Saint is, when three bombs were dropped by the Japanese Army targeting the church during World War II.
-Two of the bombs missed the church and fell on the sides.
+Not a few stories from old folks aver that St. Vincent Ferrer performed what they believed as miracles, to protect the church from imminent dangers.
+One instance showing the saint’s miraculous power is reportedly when three bombs were dropped by the Japanese Army targeting the church during World War II.
+Two of the bombs missed the church and fell on the side.
 The other bomb hit the inside of the church but it only bore a hole in the middle and did not damage the church.
-Other testimonies on how St. Vincent responded to petitioners ranged from being cured of their maladies to solving family problems.
+Other testimonies on how St. Vincent responded to petitioners range from being cured of their maladies to seeing family problems solved.

 PANGASINAN STATE UNIVERSITY BAYAMBANG CAMPUS

 The first concrete buildings in the campus are the College Main Building and the KD Laboratory Elementary School Building.
-Built in 1922, the buildings survived die havoc brought by the war.
-The College Main Building has undergone some structural changes but these are mainly inside the building due to some minor repairs and purposes.
-It has retained its facade which is as elegant as it used to be as well as the total number of rooms and the quadrangle.
-The big Social Hall, however, is converted into Faculty Rooms with mezzanine built over it.
+Built in 1922, the buildings survived the havoc brought by the war.
+The College Main Building has undergone some structural changes, but these are mainly inside the building due to some minor repairs and other purposes.
+It has retained its façade, which is as elegant as it used to be, as well as the total number of rooms and the quadrangle.
+The big Social Hall, however, is converted into Faculty Rooms, with a mezzanine built over it.

-The first gymnasium in Bayambang is more than fifty years old built in early 1960’s.
-It has undergone several repairs due to tea and wear and presently sports a modern look.
-The Gymnasium has been the venue of big gatherings such as, medical missions, commencement exercises, benefit shows, convocations, and receptions
+The first gymnasium in Bayambang is more than fifty years old, built in early 1960s.
+It has undergone several repairs due to wear and tear and presently sports a modern look.
+The Gymnasium has been the venue of big gatherings, such as medical missions, commencement exercises, benefit shows, convocations, and receptions

-Tourists and balikbayans should not miss walking under the shade of the century old acacia trees that lined up along from Quezon Boulevard to the gate and up to the front of PSU’s Main building.
+Tourists and balikbayans should not miss walking under the shade of the century-old acacia trees that are lined up from Quezon Boulevard to the PSU gate and up to the front of PSU’s Main Building.

-These giant acacia trees which resemble the oak or Sequoia trees in California, USA, are mute witnesses of how the school grew from a humble Bayambang Normal School to a prestigious university campus, the Pangasinan State University.
+These giant acacia trees, which resemble the oak or sequoia trees in California, USA, are mute witnesses to how the school grew from a humble Bayambang Normal School to a prestigious university campus, the Pangasinan State University.

 GATE OF THE CAMPOSANTON DAAN

-Bayambang’s first cemetery was built in 1891 spanning a wide space located at what is now called Cadre Site.
+Bayambang’s first cemetery was built in 1891, spanning a wide space located in what is now called Cadre Site.
 It was 83 meters long and 82 meters wide.
-It was Father Feleciano Martin, the last Dominican parish priest, who started the construction of the stone – fence in 1897.
+It was Father Feleciano Martin, the last Dominican parish priest, who started the construction of the stone fence in 1897.
 On April 6, 1898, Father Frangno Fernandez, a secular priest, continued the fencing of the cemetery.
 According to history records, the last resident to be buried in the ancient cemetery was in 1924.

 THE “BUBON” NEN SAN VICENTE

-Located along Del Pilar St., several houses away from the Catholic Church is the “bubon” or well of San Vicente Ferrer named after the town’s patron saint.
-The water from the “bubon” (well) is known to have healing power which is attributed to the patron saint.
-From a crude well which is the source of water for people living within its locale, the “bubon’s” alleged healing water became popular and soon attracted outsiders to partake of the supposedly “miracle water” coming from the well.
+Located along Del Pilar St. and several houses away from the Catholic Church is the “bubon” or well of San Vicente Ferrer named after the town’s patron saint.
+The water from the “bubon” is believed to have healing power which is attributed to the patron saint.
+From a crude well, which is the source of water for people living within its locale, the “bubon’s” alleged healing water became popular and soon attracted outsiders to partake of the supposedly “miracle water” coming from the well.

 DE GUZMAN ANCESTRAL HOUSE

-All the spaces on the first floor are bathed with light and breeze through large capiz shell window.
+All the spaces on the first floor are bathed with light and breeze through large capiz shell windows.

-A moderately grand staircase made of pure narra which speaks of the family’s social status, takes one to the sala in the upper floor.
+An impressive staircase made of pure narra, which speaks of the family’s social status, takes one to the sala in the upper floor.
 There are three bedrooms.
 The biggest room is the master’s bedroom with built-in family altar where all members of the family assembled and prayed the Angelus at six o’clock in the evening.

 At present, the ancestral house is surrounded by structures owned by the heirs.
-It is in a state where it needs repair if it had to last for more years.
+It is in a state where it needs repair if it has to last for more years.

 ESTACION NA TRAIN

-Located at the north of Rizal Avenue is the defunct railroad station which was the town’s main artery when General Emilio Aguinaldo stopped at Bayambang.
+Located north of Rizal Avenue is the defunct railroad station, which was the town’s main artery when General Emilio Aguinaldo made a stop in Bayambang.
 The place is currently called Estacion.

 Estacion used to be Bayambang’s busiest spot due to the railroad station.
-It was like a commercial pot of Bayambang because vendors and various store owners converged and sell food and their wares here.
-Rig drivers likewise, parked their calesas and caritons within the vicinity of the railroad station while waiting for the arrival or departure of the train to pick passengers.
-The Estacion was always full of passengers from all walks of life because the train was then, the only means of transport in going to and from Manila, and Damortis for those going up to Baguio.
+It was like a commercial pot of Bayambang because vendors and various store owners converged to sell food and their wares here.
+Rig drivers, likewise, parked their calesas and caritons within the vicinity of the railroad station while waiting for the arrival or departure of the train to pick up passengers.
+The Estacion was always full of passengers from all walks of life because the train was then the only means of transport in going to and from Manila, and Damortis for those going up to Baguio.

-Remnants of the old railroad station have been preserved and undergoing restoration for Bayambangueiios who wish to take a glimpse of their heritage and for visitors or tourists venture.
+Remnants of the old railroad station have been preserved and undergoing restoration for Bayambangueños who wish to take a glimpse of their heritage and for visitors or tourists.